matej-kotrba/effio/README.md

 ## Timeline
-#### January -> April - Learning stack and testing it separatly
+- January -> April - Learning stack and testing it separatly
-#### April -> May - Building frontend for Effio
+- April -> May - Building frontend for Effio
-#### May -> June - Building forentend, creating type definitions, routers, auth, DB and Prisma connection as well as building the test creation functionality
+- May -> June - Building forentend, creating type definitions, routers, auth, DB and Prisma connection as well as building the test creation functionality
-#### June -> July - Displaying tests, taking them and being able to visit previously taken ones, implemented drag and drop input creation in test creator
+- June -> July - Displaying tests, taking them and being able to visit previously taken ones, implemented drag and drop input creation in test creator
-#### August -> Now - Creating more input types, darkmode
+- August -> October - Creating more input types, darkmode, refactoring and leveling up quality of life in app
+- November -> December - Programming test, many bug fixes, refactoring, comments and making useful features

 ## Sources
 - Youtube